crlarsen/gamelibrary/README.md

 History
 =======

+Apr 7, 2014 - Convert more of GFX module to use TStack methods.

 Jan 8, 2014 - Merge consecutive rotations into a single rotation.

 Jan 7, 2014 - Remove vector.cpp, & vector.h from all projects.